tinymce/tinymce-docs/rtc/encryption.md

 The encryption `key`s and `keyHint`s for {{pluginname}}:

 - Must both be strings.
-- Can include any unicode characters, including emoji, such as: "`not a very secret 🔑`".
+- Can include any unicode characters.

 When setting up the encryption endpoint, ensure that: